Back to Knowledgebase

 • There is no improvement after 12–24 hours of rest and frequent feeding

-• You see a red streak spreading from the affected area
+• You see a red streak spreading from the affected area — this can indicate a spreading infection that needs urgent assessment

 • You feel very unwell, faint, or unusually weak